 Taking money out of an employee’s pay is called a deduction.
 There are clear limits to when you can deduct pay and when you cannot.

-You can deduct pay if your employee agrees in writing and it is for their benefit, for example, salary sacrifice or payments into their health fund.
+, for example, salary sacrifice or payments into their health fund.
 You can also deduct pay if it is allowed by an agreement, award, court order or the Fair Work Commission.
 Always show deductions on the employee’s pay slip and wages records.

 You are not allowed to deduct pay if it only benefits the employer or is unreasonable, for example, making up for the till being short by taking it out of an employee’s pay.
 You also cannot deduct pay for employees under 18 unless their parent or guardian has agreed in writing.

 One common wrong reason for deducting pay (unless allowed under an agreement, award or court order) is to fix up a mistake or overpayment.
 In this case, you need to discuss and agree on a written repayment arrangement with your employee first.
 Another common reason is when an employee damages company property.
 In this case, it is much safer to seek advice than to go ahead and deduct pay.